Posted - Feb 08 2019 : 1:23:45 PM

 Every morning, I head to my parlor carrying a crate with my EZ milking gear (clean bottles and inflations) and a bucket of clean towels.
 I rinse my EZ bottles in the parlor every day after I'm done but I wash/sanitize them in my kitchen using a specialty brush I buy online (the one I have presently is still in great shape; purchased 6 months ago):

 I wash the inflations in my dishwasher.
-EZ bottles can't go into a dishwasher because the heat warps them.
-Since moisture is your enemy when it comes to sanitation, I place my EZ bottles on their sides on a heating pad covered with a towel--they dry quickly that way.
-Otherwise they never dry out.
+EZ bottles can't go into a dishwasher because the heat warps them (they're plastic).
+Since moisture is your enemy when it comes to sanitation, I place my EZ bottles on their sides on a heating pad covered with a towel--they dry quickly that way (4 bottles fit on one pad).
+Otherwise they don't dry out fast enough or at all in between milkings.

 Milk maidens in waiting.